itsmikita/monorepo/README.md

-# monorepo
+# `itsmikita/monorepo` template

-Bare monorepo template
+This is a bare monorepo template.